Four-Dimensional Phase-Space Reconstruction of Flat and Magnetized Beams Using Neural Networks and Differentiable Simulations: Phase space reconstruction for a flat beam

 \section{Phase space reconstruction for a flat beam}

 We then demonstrate phase space reconstruction of a flat beam distribution to estimate the ratio of transverse beam emittances after the RFBT.
 The skew quadruople magnet focusing strengths were adjusted such that they applied the RFBT to the magnetized beam, removing the cross-plane correlation and partitioning the beam emittances along the principal horizontal and vertical axes.
 Once the transformation was established, we repeated the quadrupole scan performed in Sec. \ref{sec:magbeam_reconstruction}.
 Here, note that the applied solenoid field at the cathode for this flat beam case is different compared to that in Sec.~\ref{sec:magbeam_reconstruction}.
-The normal-focusing quadrupole magnet magnetic gradient was adjusted from $-3.2$~T/m to $2.4$~T/m over 22 steps to cover the entire evolution of the beam focusing in horizontal and vertical planes.
+The magnetic field gradient of the quadupole magnet was adjusted from $-3.2$~T/m to $2.4$~T/m over 22 steps to cover the entire evolution of the beam focusing in horizontal and vertical planes.
 Likewise, we acquired 3 images for each quadrupole-magnet setting for the reconstruction process.

 Figure~\ref{fig:flatbeam_traintest} shows the measured beam distribution with different quadrupole strengths at YAG1.
 Similar to Fig.~\ref{fig:magnetized_traintest}, the top row shows the training dataset, whereas the bottom row describes test data used to validate the reconstruction accuracy.
-We again observe that the contour areas predicted by the reconstruction well represents those from the measurements, including a nonlinearity in the beam distribution in Fig.~\ref{fig:flatbeam_traintest}(d,h) as the beam is strongly focused in horizontal the plane.
-We hypothesize that the main source of this distortion is expected to be the residual nonlinear space charge effect associated with the transverse beam distribution which is slightly deviated from elliptical shape~\cite{PhysRevAccelBeams.25.044001}.
+We again observe that the contour areas predicted by the reconstruction well represents those from the measurements, including a nonlinear distortion in the beam distribution in Fig.~\ref{fig:flatbeam_traintest}(d,h) as the beam is strongly focused in the horizontal plane.
+We hypothesize that the main source of this distortion is the residual nonlinear space charge effect associated with the transverse beam distribution which is slightly deviated from elliptical shape~\cite{PhysRevAccelBeams.25.044001}.

 The reconstructed 4D phase space at the entrance of DQ4 quadrupole magnet appears in Fig.~\ref{fig:flatbeam_recon}.
-Figure~\ref{fig:flatbeam_recon}(b,e) indicate that the transverse correlations are minimized, consistent with the beam matrix given by Eq.\eqref{eq:sigmamatrix_diagonalized} when the angular momentum of the beam is removed.
-The reconstruction predicts that the beam matrix elements $|\braket{xy'}|$ and $|\braket{yx'}|$ are $3.1\times10^{-8}$~m and $4.2\times10^{-8}$~m, which are much smaller than $\braket{x^{2}}$ of $1.5\times10^{-6}$~m$^{2}$.
+Figure~\ref{fig:flatbeam_recon}(b,e) qualitatively show that the transverse correlations are minimized, consistent with the beam matrix given by Eq.\eqref{eq:sigmamatrix_diagonalized} when the angular momentum of the beam is minimized.